Learn more about our Advertising Disclosure

 Isolated location Poor healthcare

-Other considerations when moving to Missouri from El Paso
+Other considerations when moving to Missouri

 • State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
 Make sure the moving company you use has a license before hiring.

-• State regulator: You can verify a Missouri moving license and its status on the state regulator's official website.
+• State regulator: You can check the status of a Missouri moving license anytime on the official state regulator’s website.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Missouri.
-Get started here.
+• Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Missouri without any hiccups.
+Start here.

 • Moving checklist: Peace of mind is priceless.
-Our moving checklist will help you know youโ€™ve got everything covered.
+Our moving checklist will help you know you’ve got everything covered.

 Things to do in Missouri

-Museums in Missouritoggle
+Museums in Missouri

 • National WWI Museum and Memorial